Embattled Judge Lim announces campaign for re-election

 “There were a lot of people who helped me and my family out with all the problems we went through in the beginning,” Lim said.

 His family flourished in Bremen.
-He graduated from Bremen High School as valedictorian in 1991 and from there went on to Emory University on a Georgia Governor’s Scholarship.
+He graduated from Bremen High School as valedictorian and from there went on to Emory University on the Georgia Governor’s Scholarship.
 He graduated with a degree in history and then earned his law degree.

 Lim served as an attorney in the Tallapoosa Circuit from 1998 until 2014.
 He didn’t forget the lessons he learned about compassion and service from the people who helped his family, Lim said.